History of the Landon Lectures

 Up to five of the world's leading public figures appear on the Landon Lecture platform each academic year.
 Lectures are usually held in the university's McCain Auditorium, although some exceptions are made.
 Lectures are open to the public.
 Speakers who come to Kansas State University have included world-renowned politicians, journalists, cabinet members and other prominent figures involved in current public issues.
 Presidents Nixon, Ford, Carter, Reagan, George H. W. Bush and Clinton have delivered Landon lectures.

-Landon lectures are frequently broadcast live by several Kansas television and radio stations and generally receive nationwide attention.
+Landon Lectures can be broadcasted live by several Kansas television and radio stations and have received nationwide attention.